Oscillations in weighted arithmetic sums: Other conjectures

 \section{Other conjectures}

 Sun made two additional families of conjectures concerning the quantity $n-\Omega(n)$.
 First, in \cite[Conj.\ 1.2]{Sun}, Sun opined that for $m=3$, $5\leq m\leq18$, or $m=20$, the proportion of integers $n\leq x$ having the property that $m\mid(n-\Omega(n))$ exceeds $1/m$, provided that $x\geq s(m)$, for a particular quantity $s(m)$.
 For example, it was conjectured that $s(3)=62$, $s(5)=187$, and $s(20)=61$ all suffice.
 For $m=4$, this proportion was posited to be bounded above by $1/4$, for $x\geq1793193$.
 No conjecture was made in the case $m=19$, although it was remarked that perhaps this proportion is infinitely often less than $1/19$, and infinitely often greater.
 We verified that Sun's seventeen conjectures here hold for $x\leq10^{11}$.
 We can also report that the last crossing in the case $m=19$ over this range occurs at $x=49675549593$: from here to $x=10^{11}$ the proportion of integers $n\leq x$ having $19\mid(n-\Omega(n))$ exceeds $1/19$.
-We remark that these problems may well be connected to Chebyshev's bias \cite{RS}, but we have not investigated them further.

 Second, in \cite[Conj.\ 1.3]{Sun} Sun stated a conjecture regarding a variant of $S_0(x)$ twisted by Dirichlet characters.
 For $d\equiv 0$ or $1$ mod~$4$, let $(\frac{d}{n})$ denote the Kronecker symbol, and let